You have a big idea, truckloads of ambition, dreams of a thriving Indiana LLC, and you’re mentally prepared to make it happen.

-With such grand plans, the last thing you might want to do is file paperwork, but completing the Articles of Organization is what authenticates your LLC, making it official in Indiana.
+With such grand plans, the last thing you might want to do is file paperwork, but completing the Certificate of Formation is what authenticates your LLC, making it official in Indiana.
 It’s perhaps the most important step in starting your Indiana LLC.
 Following this guide will help take the tedium out of paperwork and get your business started quickly.

 Choosing an LLC Name